 - Also, create your brand new Facebook business page and invite my page, Kyle Handy, to like it.

-- Finally, go check out my post about the $1.80 Facebook Strategy and how it will help you connect with more buyers and sellers FAST.
+- Finally, go check out my post about Facebook real estate leads and how it will help you connect with more buyers and sellers FAST.

 - Let me know in the comments below if you have any questions.
 Also, let me know if you have any tips your using for your Facebook real estate business page that I left off.

 Check out my Partner Page for details on the benefits of working with me at eXp Realty.
 I’ve helped hundreds of real estate agents, team leaders, & brokers all over the country, increase their business & build additional revenue streams.
 Together, we can make this year your best yet!